HAPO: Training Language Models to Reason Concisely via History-Aware Policy Optimization: Related Work

 Another line of work focuses on scaling the \textit{length} of the response rather than the \textit{number} of responses.
 It aims to enable LLMs to engage in more thorough reasoning and support self-correction and verification \cite{kumar2025}.
 With the success of OpenAI's o1 \cite{open2024} model, more recent efforts have been made along this line.
 Notable efforts include DeepSeek’s R1 models \cite{deepseek2025}, Qwen’s QwQ-series models, and other work that reproduces long CoT capabilities in smaller-scale models \cite{zeng2025, muennighoff2024}.
 A common feature of how most of these models are trained is the use of reinforcement learning (RL) algorithms \cite{schulam2017ppo, shao2024} and rule-based rewards.
 This training paradigm encourages models to generate increasingly long CoT in order to arrive at the correct answer.

-\textbf{Efficient reasoning.} While test-time scaling with long CoT significantly improves accuracy, it comes at the cost of computational inefficiency.
+\paragraph{Efficient reasoning} While test-time scaling with long CoT significantly improves accuracy, it comes at the cost of computational inefficiency.
 In particular, reasoning models often produce verbose and unnecessary reasoning when solving simple problems—a phenomenon commonly referred to as \textit{overthinking} \cite{sui2025}.
+Empirically, we observe that reasoning models such as DeepSeek-R1-Distill-Qwen-1.5B can generate over 6K tokens when solving problems from the MATH dataset \cite{hendrycks2021}, whereas human-written solutions only have around 200 tokens on average.

 A variety of methods have been proposed to address this issue.
 For example, some approaches \cite{geiping2025, hao2024, cheng2024, su2025, shen2025efficient, shen2025codi} replace discrete vocabulary tokens with latent tokens in the continuous embedding space to perform reasoning.
 Other methods remain in the vocabulary space and focus on prompt optimization or additional training. \citet{xu2025} designs a prompt that explicitly encourages conciseness at each reasoning step, while \citet{xia2025, han2024, shen2025dast} employ offline training algorithms to teach LLMs to generate concise yet correct responses.
 However, such offline training typically requires carefully curated supervision data, which can be expensive and labor-intensive to obtain.